This is what you need to know about the power of story hooks

 “On the average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.”

 And yet, the need for a hook is still undervalued, and sometimes ignored.
+This is frequently likened to fishing without any bait.

 In experiments I ran at the World Economic Forum, a well-thought-through hook could generate a 10x, sometimes a 100x, increase in engagement.
+Here’s an example of a story that got a 100x uplift after an effective hook was created:

 What makes a good hook?